Activation Required

 VBA Compatibility

-Check which VBA features and statements are supported.
+Check which VBA features move to the DLL.
 View reference →